Atlantis-Software/offshore-docs/testing/testing.md

 Ok, here's the big one.
 Here's the nickel tour:

-The `setup` function wires up the waterline instance with our models, then initialises it.
+The `setup` function wires up the offshore instance with our models, then initialises it.
 The models are using the `default` adapter and here the test is overriding the configuration to use the memory adapter.
 We do this because it's fast, and it might also pick up where we are trying to use "magic" in our models that might not be portable across database storages.

 The `teardown` function annihilates the adapters so that future tests can start with a clean slate (it allows you to safely use the `-w` option with Mocha).
 It does assume you are using Node 0.12.
 If you aren't, you'll need to use a Promise library like Bluebird or convert the method to use `async` or similar.